 JOINING THE TEAM

 If you plan to join the Sentic Team, please beware that the way we work is rather unconventional.
 Like in a jazz band, there are no music sheets and there is no maestro.
 We'll show you the contour of the tunes we play, but then it's up to you to decide which instrument to choose, what to play, and who to play with.
-In other words, we will not tell you what to do (unless you are interested in contributing to one of our existing projects), instead we will help you boost your creativity and, ultimately, just express yourself and your ideas.
+In other words, we will not tell you what to do, instead we will help you boost your creativity and, ultimately, just express yourself and your ideas.

 10 GOLDEN SKILLS FOR WORKING WITH US

 Please note that we receive dozens of applications for internship, PhD, and staff hiring every month, which forces us to be rather selective.
 Before contacting us, please beware that we will expect you to:

 1) be passionate about sentiment analysis research

 2) be excited (not scared!) about new challenges

-3) have a sense of sentiment analysis literature
+3) be aware of recent sentiment analysis literature

 6) know the basics of Python programming